lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

+2026.01: 😺 One co-first-authored paper "Visual prompting reimagined: The power of activation prompts" is accepted by AISTATS 2026.

 2025.12: ⭐ I am thrilled to announce that I have been awarded the [2025 IEEE Signal Processing Society Best Ph.D.
 Dissertation Award](https://ecse.rpi.edu/news/former-ecse-phd-student-hongkang-li-receives-2025-ieee-signal-processing-society-best-phd).
 Only three people won this award this year.

 2025.10: I am happy to give a guest lecture at the Machine Learning course of UCF.
 Thanks [Yuzhang](https://42shawn.github.io/) for the invitation!